ClintsMck/ClintsMck/README.md

 ## Hello Everyone 👋

-- :us: U.S. Army Veteran
+- :us::us: U.S. Army Veteran
 - :scroll: Recently graduated from the University of Houston in August 2024 with an M.S. in Statistics and Data Science.
-- :mag_right::mag_right: I created this space to showcase some of my projects, both as a way to document my technical journey and to serve as a proof of concept for my skills.
+- :mag_right: I created this space to showcase some of my projects, both as a way to document my technical journey and to serve as a proof of concept for my skills.
 - 📫 How to reach me: [Visit my LinkedIn](https://www.linkedin.com/in/clintonmckenzie007/)

 <!--